June 2014 Senior Activity Calendar

 Take residents to your local nursery to pick out plants and flowers for your facility's garden during this National Rose Month.

-On this day that the Pulitzer Prize was first awarded, have residents try writing something of their own.
-Encourage residents to write down (or dictate to a volunteer) a short autobiography.
-Once done, have a volunteer type up all of the autobiographies to be displayed and framed in one of your hallways, or placed in your facility's newsletter.
+On this day that the Pulitzer Prize was first awarded, encourage residents to write something of their own.
+Invite residents to write down (or dictate to a volunteer) a short autobiography.
+Afterwards, recruit a volunteer to type the autobiographies.
+Display the autobiographies in your Activity Room or in your facility's newsletter.

 Frozen Dairy Social

-Have fun serving up ice cream to your residents during this National Dairy Month.
-Supply residents with fun ice cream toppings like nuts and flavored syrups or even hot fudge.
+Have fun serving ice cream to your residents during this National Dairy Month.
+Supply tasty ice cream toppings like nuts and flavored syrups or even hot fudge.

 - Apple II, the first personal computer, went on sale (1977)